Open to the Public

 Why You Should Visit

-The Wolf River is a complex ecosystem containing extensive forested wetlands and rich alluvial soils.
+The Wolf River is a complex ecosystem containing extensive bottomland forest wetlands typical of the region.
+Bald Cypress and Black Gum trees are common.
 The river is 86 miles long and represents an excellent example of the once vast floodplain forest ecosystem of the Mississippi River.

-Eighty percent of the original 24 million acres of forested wetlands in the Mississippi River alluvial floodplain have already been cleared or drained.
-The William B. Clark Conservation Area contains approximately 500 acres of bottomland hardwood forest in the Wolf River floodplain.
+Eighty percent of the original 24 million acres of forested wetlands in the Mississippi River alluvial floodplain have been cleared or drained.
+The William B. Clark Conservation Area contains 427 acres of bottomland hardwood forest in the Wolf River floodplain.

 Open year-round, dawn to dusk